censys-ml/censys-ml/README.md

  ###        Handling Datasets

 Currently, this tool supports a number of sources.
 Supported sources are documented right beneath this section.
-The datasets also need to be represented by a **single-line** **JSON** file.
+The datasets also need to be structured into a standard **valid** **JSON**.
 As far as the output dataset goes, you can find it in the ***output*** folder inside main *vector* directory.

 ###         Transforming Datasets